dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 To start with, the RP MAY limit the possible values of the elements `trust_framework`, `evidence/type`, `evidence/method`, and `evidence/document/type` by utilizing the `value` or `values` fields.

-The following example shows that the RP wants to obtain an attestation based on AML and limited to users who were identified in a bank branch using government issued id documents.
+The following example shows that the RP wants to obtain an attestation based on AML and limited to users who were identified in a bank branch in person using government issued id documents.

 ```json
 {